-Globalstar’s generation II series phone is normally priced at $499.00 (which compared to the Iridium $1,100 street priced phone, or the Inmarsat $640 phone, is still a bargain), but Globalstar has stated their goal is to become everyone’s sat service provider, so for a limited time you can get their latest 1700 series generation II phone for FREE (details below and here on our website), plus we’ll also include a free phone case and car charger (it already comes with a standard wall charger to recharge the user replaceable lithium-ion battery and at least 50 minutes per month of satellite service.
+Globalstar’s generation II series phone is normally priced at $499.00 (which compared to the Iridium $1,100 street priced phone, or the Inmarsat $640 phone, is still a bargain), but Globalstar has stated their goal is to become everyone’s sat service provider, so for a limited time you can get their latest 1700 series generation II phone for FREE (details below and here on our website), plus it also comes with a standard wall charger to recharge the user replaceable lithium-ion battery and at least 50 minutes per month of satellite service.

 you are a smart shopper and can and can act quickly, as the promo time time is limited).

-As stated previously, you can still purchase a Globalstar Globalstar 1700 series generation II phone for $499.00.
-Their smallest service plan is is $79.99 per month (plus taxes) or $959.88 per year (which gets you 150 minutes a a month of voice or data service or data service), so your total cost cost (phone plus 12-month service contract) would normally cost $1458.88 in year one (about $121.57 a month with 150 minutes of service per month).
+As stated previously, you can can still purchase a Globalstar Globalstar 1700 series generation II phone for $499.00.
+Their smallest service plan is is $49.99 per month (plus taxes) or $599.88 per year (which gets you 50 minutes a a month of voice or data service or data service), so your total cost cost (phone plus 12-month service contract) would normally cost $1098.88 in year one (about $91.57 a month including the phone cost with 50 minutes of service per month).

-You can also purchase the phone outright and jump to 200 minutes of service per month (at $99.99), so your total cost (phone plus 12-month service contract) would normally be $1,698.88.
-Globalstar also offers an unlimited service plan (normally priced at $199.99 per month), so again adding the phone cost would bring your total to $2,898.88 (about $241.57 a month with 200 minutes of service) – but no one should purchase a Globalstar generation II phone right now (under the older service plans) because of the new Globalstar promo I’m about to explain.
+Globalstar also offers an unlimited service plan (normally priced at $199.99 per month), so again adding the phone cost would bring your total to $2,898.88 (about $241.57 a month with unlimited service) – but no one should purchase a Globalstar generation II phone right now (under the older service plans) because of the new Globalstar promo I’m about to explain.

-For a very limited time, Globalstar has dropped their standard unlimited monthly service plan from $199.99 a month to only $99.99 per month (plus taxes & network charges), which works out (based on a 30 day month) to approximately $3.33 a day for unlimited voice and data for their satellite service.
-Based on a comparison we did for FEMA, a similar Iridium or Inmarsat plan would cost over $3,200.00 a month (plus the cost of their sat phone, normally $1,100 for the Iridium or $640 for the Inmarsat phone).
+For a very limited time, Globalstar has dropped their standard unlimited monthly service plan from $199.99 a month to only $64.99 per month (plus taxes & network charges), which works out (based on a 30 day month) to approximately $2.17 a day for unlimited voice and data for their satellite service.
+Based on a comparison we did for FEMA, a similar Iridium or Inmarsat unlimited service plan would cost over $3,200.00 a month (plus the cost of their sat phone, normally $1,100 for the Iridium or $640 for the Inmarsat phone).

-If you purchase the unlimited plan (at the now 50% off discounted rate of $99.99 per month), not only will you get the world’s lowest priced unlimited satellite voice and data service plan on the world's first generation II satellite system, but Globalstar will give you their normally priced $499.00 phone for FREE, and we’ll also include a free phone case and a car charger!
+If you purchase the Globalstar unlimited plan (at the now highly discounted promo rate of $64.99 per month), not only will you get the world’s lowest priced unlimited satellite voice and data service plan on the world's first generation II satellite system, but Globalstar will give you their normally priced $499.00 phone for FREE.

 As a bonus (this normally costs $10.00 a month extra on Iridium or Inmarsat), Globalstar will also provide your phone with a U.S. based phone number (which saves you - and the folks calling you - a bunch of money, since incoming international calls on Iridium and Inmarsat phones can be as much as $8.00 a minute).